 The user can choose from various application styles depending on the platform.
 The components are just stylized to follow the device guidelines.
 Although written only once, the program appears native to the platform.

 Ionic has separate modes for each platform, but the global configuration can override them.
 Ionic’s color, theme, and global variables are all variables that can be modified by mode.

 Check out the Cordova plugins list, which can be sorted by platform availability for more plugins.
-Alternatively, you may obtain Capacitor plugins from npm.
+Alternatively, businesses may obtain Capacitor plugins from npm.
 The guide walks you through the whole process of using Capacitor plugins.

-5. Some handy plugins
+5. Some Handy Plugins

 The text-to-speech plugin, in particular, will help some users.
 Users can hear an entire blog post, segment, or web page read aloud when they click “play.”
 It makes apps more accessible and flexible, allowing them to reach a larger audience.

 The deep link plugin creates a seamless transition between the Ionic-built app and other apps on the user’s phone.
 It is seamless to cross-post on any other app with a single click.